kidnamedjd/ScoutMap/README.md

 Features :
-Location search
+-Location search
-Fog of war overlay which is cleared by movements and pins Custom pins with image description
+-Fog of war overlay which is cleared by movements and pins -Custom pins with image description
 Search withing image description
 Achivements.txt
 Artifacts.txt